frankframework/frank-manual/docs/source/helloLadybug.rst

 "Pipeline Hello".

 When you click a row, for example the top row, you see the corresponding pipeline.
-After expanding all nodes, you get the following picture:
+After expanding the top node, you get the following picture:

 .. image:: ladybugTreeview.jpg